cucumber/docs/content/docs/cucumber/configuration.md

 {{% block "java,kotlin" %}}
-Using the `@DefaultParameterTransformer`, `@DefaultDataTableEntryTransformer` and `DefaultDataTableCellTransformer` annotations also possible to plugin an ObjectMapper.
+Using the `@DefaultParameterTransformer`, `@DefaultDataTableEntryTransformer` and `@DefaultDataTableCellTransformer` annotations, it is also possible to plug in an ObjectMapper.
 The object mapper (Jackson in this example) will handle the conversion of anonymous parameter types and data table entries.
 {{% /block %}}